Getting Your First Tattoo: Key Tips and Advice

-Planning and preparing for your first tattoo can be a daunting task.
-Even if it isn’t your first time, there are still many things to do and remember in order to ensure the whole experience goes as smoothly as it possibly can when you're getting a tattoo.
+Preparing for your first tattoo can be a daunting task.
+Even if it isn’t your first time getting inked, there are still many things to remember to ensure the whole experience goes as smoothly as possible.

 Don’t Get Sunburn

-Skin that is sunburned is already very damaged.
-Inflicting even more damage over the area will not only be more painful, but all of the extra blood that’s already sitting around the area trying to repair the burnt skin will also potentially cause problems with ink dilution, and visibility problems for the artist (blood pooling over areas the artist is trying to work on).
+Sunburnt skin is already very damaged, and inflicting more injury over the area will make the whole experience even more painful.
+More importantly, the extra blood that’s sitting around the area trying to repair the burnt skin could yield additional problems.
+Excess blood can cause issues with ink dilution and visibility problems for the tattoo artist.

-Deeps cuts, scratches, and thick/unhealed scars can all create uneven patches of skin which can make it difficult for an artist to work with.
+Deep cuts, scratches, burns, bruises and scars can all create uneven patches of skin, making it difficult for tattoo artists to work with.
 Spots and acne can also present a problem if the area is particularly inflamed.

-Therefore, try to make sure your skin is in great condition before going to the studio.
-Moisturizing for a week or two before your appointment can also help to make the skin more supple and easier to work with.
+Try to ensure your skin is in great condition before getting to the tattoo shop.
+Moisturizing for a week or two before your appointment can help make the skin more supple and easier to work with.

 Alcohol levels in your blood can remain elevated for many hours after drinking your favorite liquor.
-Excess blood alcohol levels can thin your blood, meaning excessive bleeding during your tattooing session (which is never a good thing).
-Oh, and it’s also illegal for a tattoo artist to ink you if they believe you’re under the influence.
+Excess blood alcohol levels can thin the blood, meaning excessive bleeding during your session.
+It’s also illegal for a tattoo artist to ink you if they believe you’re under the influence.

 Additional Info: Tattoos & Drinking Alcohol

-Drinking plenty of water leading up to your appointment will not only keep your skin healthy and hydrated, but it will probably make you feel much more alert and energetic too.
+Drinking plenty of water leading up to your appointment will keep your skin healthy and hydrated and will likely make you feel more alert and energetic throughout your tattoo sitting.

-Can you imagine how awful it must be to sit through 7 hours of tattooing on only a couple of hours sleep?
-Me neither; therefore you should get at least 7/8 hours of rest the night before.
+Can you imagine how awful it must be to sit through 7 hours of tattooing on only a couple of hours of sleep?
+Me neither.
+Therefore, you should aim to get at least 7-8 hours of rest the night before.

 Additional Info: Sleeping With A New Tattoo